-Currently, four more Space to Grow projects are being designed with construction anticipated in 2019.
-These four schools are Arthur R. Ashe Elementary School, 8505 S. Ingleside Avenue; Ninos Heroes Elementary Academic Center, 8344 S. Commercial Avenue; Henry H. Nash Elementary School, 4837 W. Erie Street; and Daniel Webster Elementary School, 4055 W. Arthington Street.
-The DRC for these four schools will be determined once the plans and specifications are completed.
+In 2019, four more schools were designed.
+These four schools were Arthur R. Ashe Elementary School, 8505 S. Ingleside Avenue; Ninos Heroes Elementary Academic Center, 8344 S. Commercial Avenue; Henry H. Nash Elementary School, 4837 W. Erie Street; and Daniel Webster Elementary School, 4055 W. Arthington Street.
 In addition, one school designed in 2015, the Oliver S. Wescott Elementary School, located at 409 W. 80th Street, was lacking enough financing from CPS to start construction at the time it was designed.
-Recently, the additional funding was allocated and this project will also be constructed in 2019.
-The DRC for Wescott Elementary School was estimated to be 146,346 gallons per rain event.
+The additional funding was allocated in 2019 and this project was constructed in 2019, along with the other four schools.
+The DRC for the five schools is estimated to be 881,416 gallons per rain event.